JimmyJamXD/React-App/README.md

 # React-App

 Creating a react app
--Understanding how to use react
+- Understanding how to use react
--incorporating HTML, CSS, and JavaScript in the code
+- incorporating HTML, CSS, and JavaScript in the code